Waste Management Recycling ♻️

 The company has suggested that it made an extra $2.5bn USD over 4 years due to these programmes.
 This is a large sum when you think that auto companies received financial bailouts in these years.

-You can check out a video below on how some of GM’s plants are now sending no waste to landfill at all – and of course, with the focus on company profit.
+You can check out a video below on how some of GM’s plants are now sending no waste to landfill at all – and of course, with a focus on company profit.

 However, it is good to know that company profit and the environment can go hand in hand.